tammo-v/astro-platform-starter/src/pages/floating-point.md

 layout: ../layouts/Layout.astro
 ---

-# Floating Point Is Broken — Here's What We're Replacing It With
+## Floating Point Is Broken — Here's What We're Replacing It With

-## The Problem No One Questions

 Floating point was not adopted because it was ideal—it was adopted because it matched the constraints of early hardware.